Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Sanders Armory offers multiple offerings of varying calibers.
 Kelly Sanders, the owner, can be found on multiple pages dedicated to ARs on Facebook and is always willing to help people with information.

-While this is getting more normal with social media, in my opinion, when an owner of a company is active on social media, that speaks volumes of their customer service.
+While this is getting more normal with social media, in my opinion, when an owner of a company is active on social media, that speaks volumes about their customer service.

 sandersupper1